 In the digital age, every company must operate as a publishing company.
 I often make this point when speaking to other businesses about digital marketing, and illustrate it using the image below.

 No one really thinks of Red Bull or Chipotle as content producers, but they have both been active in creating and publishing entertainment content.
 Among other things, Red Bull currently has a magazine and a record label and employs 135 people strictly dedicated to their content efforts.
-And Chipotle created a 4-episode TV series that didn't mention their name once.
+Chipotle created a 4-episode TV series that didn't mention their name once.

 As you probably already know, content is hard!
 The good news is, the brands mentioned above are not your competition.
 The bad news is, any competitor that starts building content first is giving themselves an advantage that you don't have if you're not producing content.
 The trick--if there is one--is planning.
 Sit down with your team and map out content ideas for the next four to twelve months.
 Then determine the best format for each piece of content (text, image, video, social media, etc.) Planning is half of the content creation battle.
 Once you have a plan in place, make assignments and stick to deadlines.
+Just like any other part of your business plan, you must execute.
+If you constantly find content creation on the back burner - well of course you can reach out to your most trusted digital agency.

 Most B2B businesses don't produce content because of the time it takes to do it right.
 Unfortunately, there are no shortcuts.
 But if you plan it, schedule it, and put the right people in charge of it, your content production will increase in quantity and value over time, doing more to serve those researchers from Challenge #1 above.